EMPAT94/empat94.github.io/_gs/Chapter 28 - A Hero's Welcome (1).md

 Similar bursts happened at regular distances all across the garden.
 "Magical Lights," Divin explained quietly.

 I calmed myself.
 'Getting worked up over nothing.'
 Besides, it was quite late.
 I remembered Princess had some plans for the eve.
-I added, "Check Magical Lights" to my quest list.

-Eventually, we broke off, planning to meet again tomorrow to discuss and work out future arrangements.
+Eventually, we broke off, planning to meet again the next day to discuss and work out future arrangements.
 I arrived at my room, not surprised to see Francisa already waiting, with a badly-concealed pout.

 "Greetings, _Sir_ Pat."
 'Ah.
 Here we go.'

 "Hello there Francisa.
 Sorry, I'm a bit late; our meeting went off the rails there a bit."
 'That should do it?'

 "I understand.
 Do forgive me though, the tea has gone cold.
-The cakes are still edible though."
+The cakes are still edible however."
 She declared, proffering the sweets on the table.
 "I had offered to acquaint a few of my friends to Sir Pat.
 Shall we move it to tomorrow evening?"

 "Of course.
 I'll be happy to meet your friends."
 'No need to antagonize a friendly NPC.'
 I took a piece of the spongy cake with a fork and placed it in my mouth, sitting down in front of her.
 "The cake's nice!"
 I idly commented.